-- Increase quality of life and everyday comfort.
+- Increase the quality of life and everyday comfort.

 TYPE OF HOME MODIFICATIONS

-- Grab bars — can be installed in most common areas, such as a bathroom, kitchen and bedroom or places where standing may be difficult.
+- Grab bars — can be installed in most common areas, such as a bathroom, kitchen, and bedroom, or where standing may be difficult.

 - Entrances — widen doors, adapt hardware, lower peep-holes

 - Garage — storage, entry ramps, door openers, and light switch adaptations